keruDev/postit-rs/README.md

 cargo test -- --test-threads=1
 ```

-You can also use `tarpaulin`, configured in the `tarpaulin.toml` file.
+You can also use `tarpaulin`, configured in the `.tarpaulin.toml` file.
 It is slower, but shows line coverage (not branch coverage):
 ```sh
 cargo tarpaulin -- --test-threads=1